Frequently Asked Questions

 Fast Track option

-This is for Experienced people (or motivated novices) on the Intermediate Diploma programmes.
+This is for Experienced people (and some motivated novices) on the Intermediate Diploma programmes.
 Taking the Fast Track option means you can work through a good portion of the Level 1 course more quickly than the average student.
 You can wiz through topics you are familiar with and take your time over those you need to take more detailed notes on, or research more thoroughly.
 There is a required minimum of 10 days between receipt of files, with the Fast Track option however, you can request files at 7 day intervals up to 5 of the 7 modules in the Level 1 course.

 Q. Which course is for me?